Back to the blog

 • How to punish greedy opponents.

-Pair that with the Smith-Morra for facing the Sicilian, and you’ve got a complete, aggressive 1.e4 repertoire.
+Combine that with the Smith-Morra against the Sicilian and you have a full-frontal, aggressive 1. e4 repertoire.

-For 1.d4 players, the Queen’s Gambit offers a strong mix of safety and long-term strategic growth.
+For 1. d4, the Queen’s Gambit provides a solid balance between safety and long-term strategic gain.

 What’s the Best Gambit for 1400 Rated Players?

-Choose your weapon—and remember: at 1400, it’s not about knowing more moves.
-It’s about knowing what those moves do.
+Pick a medallion of your choice — and remember: when you’re 1400-rated, it’s not really about knowing more moves.
+It’s about understanding what those moves are.

 Happy hunting! ♟️🔥